 16. Avoid Over-Formatting Your Points

-This one is fairly simple: there’s no need to have every word of every bullet point capitalized, or to have all your bullet points in title case.
+This PowerPoint presentation tip is fairly simple: there’s no need to have every word of every bullet point capitalized, or to have all your bullet points in title case.
 If possible, drop bullets all together.
 Again, the simpler the better!

 Delivery is probably more important than the actual content.
 Here's how to become more aware of your own unique ticks, and how to present like a polished pro.